Grand Collapse – Along The Dew

 All the anger we hear and feel in these eleven songs is just the essence of what hardcore punk should be all about.
 The drumming and guitar work on this LP are fuckin’ incredible.
 Grand Collapse play from start to finish with such an intensity and ferocity that you’ll feel the rage deep inside your skin.

 Besides the galloping music lies also a solid lyrical foundation.
 The lyrics are extremely well-written, political and fun to read.
 They all stand out as short essays, written from a personal perspective, that depict issues like animal rights, domestic violence, arms trade, supporting the refugees and telling the fascists to fuck off.
-We have all the inspiration that comes out of a punk band, but the way they are written in this one are a breath of fresh air since you don’t have the boring political rants and call to actions that you’ll find in 99% of all political punk bands.
-It’s more like the Propagandhi type of lyricism that I’m sure you all love to read.
+We have all the inspiration that comes out of a punk band, but the way they are written in this one are a breath of fresh air since you don’t have the boring political rants that you’ll find in most of other punk bands.
+It’s more like this Propagandhi type of lyricism that I’m sure you all love to read.

 All in all, it’s a high octane punk with plenty of hardcore bursts that are enveloped in catchy melodic tunes.
 Great artwork, some of the best lyrics you’ll find in today’s hardcore punk genre and a total dedication to the punk ethics.
 Highly recommended whether you’re a hardcore kid, a crusty type of punk, or anyone going to shows and supporting the scene.